 Want to get better at technical interviews?
-Leetcode Legends is a group that will meet every Tuesday and Thursday for group practice sessions.
-This week (March 7 and 9), CSSS team members will be hosting an introductory session to Leetcode from 6-7 pm at ICICS 005 for students starting out with interview preparations.
+Leetcode Legends is a group that will meet every Tuesday and Thursday from 6-7 pm at ICICS 005 for students starting out with interview preparations.
 All skill levels are welcome!

-The event will run in a hybrid model.
-Current Zoom link here!
+The event will also run in a hybrid model.
+Discord link here!

 Stay cozy and stylish with Computer Science hoodies!
 Show off your love for UBC Computer Science with these high-quality hoodies, now available at a discounted price of $40!
 Hurry and grab yours before the offer ends on 13th February (or while stocks last) at the Cube (ICCS 021).
 Don’t miss out on this limited time offer!